The Beats Flex are a cheap pair of earbuds that are a solid choice for many people, but not everyone.

 The last feature that’s worth pointing out is that the Beats Flex – like all W1 or H1 Chip headphones – will have iOS’s new audio sharing feature that allows you to share music between two pairs of headphones.
 It’s not a killer app by any means, but it is nice if you’re in a house with multiple Apple or Beats headphones and like to share music.

-If you know you love Beats’ sound quality and already own a pair of better earbuds from the brand, the Flex are a solid second alternative that you can throw in a bag and take with you.
+We'd recommend the Beats Flex if you love Beats and want a second pair of wireless earbuds.
+You can throw them in a bag and take them with you as a back-up.
 At $50 (£50, around AU$70), you won’t feel bad if you lose them, and they offer most of the same features as other, more expensive Beats buds.